Skip to main content

 What the clinical trial and research study showed

-The clinical trial followed two groups of people as they used ARMRA colostrum over 12 weeks from September 2022 to March of the following year — 30 individuals with chronic gastrointestinal complaints and another 30 participants who attested to exercise at least three days out of the week.
+The clinical trial followed two groups of people as they used ARMRA colostrum over 12 weeks: 30 participants with chronic gastrointestinal complaints and another 30 who claimed to exercise at least three days out of the week.
 By the end of the trial, a significant majority saw improvements in gut symptoms like bloating, gas, constipation, and heartburn (72% of the gut health group); exercise performance markers like post-workout soreness, exhaustion, and recovery (57% of the physically active group); and other areas of well-being like energy, stress, burnout, focus, skin health, and hair health (60% of participants overall).

 Customer reviews

-It’s not all upsides with ARMRA, though.
+It’s not all upsides with ARMRA.
 A concern worth mentioning is the company’s brand reputation.
-At the time of this writing, the company holds an F grade and a 1-star customer rating on Better Business Bureau (BBB) based on 15 reviews.
-The F grade is largely due to ARMRA's failure to respond to multiple complaints and inability to resolve the causes behind customers' gripes.
+At the time of this writing, the company holds an F grade and a 1.14-star customer rating on Better Business Bureau (BBB) based on 28 reviews.
+The F grade is largely due to ARMRA's failure to respond to multiple complaints and its inability to resolve the causes behind customers' gripes.
 The gripes themselves mostly have to do with incorrect billing, shipment errors, nonreceipt of orders, difficulty canceling subscriptions, and problems concerning refunds.
 Some of the issues seem to stem from misunderstandings of ARMRA's refund policy, which includes certain caveats you can read about in the following section or our full ARMRA review.
-Ultimately, we can’t draw significant conclusions from the customer reviews since they’re so limited in number, but ARMRA, to its credit, has successfully resolved many of the posters’ complaints.
+Ultimately, we can’t draw significant conclusions from the customer reviews since they’re so limited in number, but ARMRA, to its credit, has successfully resolved many complaints over the years.

-Packaging, flavor, and purchase options all influence the price you pay for ARMRA Immune Revival.
+Packaging, flavor, and purchase options all influence the price you pay for ARMRA Health Revival.
 The chart below gives you the rundown.
-You'll notice the subscription option knocks just 5% off the one-time price (in comparison, subscription discounts with WonderCow and Codeage are 15%; NOW Foods doesn't offer a direct subscription option).
+You'll notice the subscription option knocks just 5% off the one-time price (in comparison, subscription discounts are 15% with WonderCow and 10% with Bulk Supplements, whereas Codeage’s subscription program is temporarily defunct as of this writing).

 One-time purchaseSubscription